Originally from Boisie, Idaho, Chelsea Silva (she/her) now lives and works in Provo, Utah, on Núu-agha-tʉvʉ-pʉ̱ (Ute) lands.

-Chelsea grew up exploring nature on bike rides with her sisters and mom along the Boise River Greenbelt in Idaho.
-Her mom organized “treasure hunts” for the girls to collect disposed aluminum cans out of the riverbed which inspired Chelsea to dedicate her life to protecting and restoring rivers.
+I grew up exploring nature on bike rides with my sisters and mom along the Boise River Greenbelt.
+My mom organized “treasure hunts” for my sisters and I to collect disposed aluminum cans out of the riverbed which inspired me to dedicate my life to protecting and restoring rivers.

 If you didn’t work in water or conservation, what would you be doing?

 My interests are many.
 If I wasn’t in water or conservation, I would be making pizza, teaching Spanish or science, doing art, working at a craft store, or wrenching on bicycles.